Sequential stratified inference for the mean: Computation

-When the strata are large or when the support is unknown, it is not possible to minimize over $\mathcal{B}$ by brute force.
-In \Cref{app_subsec:eta-oblivious-enumeration} we show that the I-TSM $M_t(\bs{\eta})$ is log-concave over $\bs{\eta} \in \mathcal{C}$ when the bets and selections are $\bs{\eta}$-oblivious.
-As a result, when bets and selections are $\bs{\eta}$-oblivious over a convex subset of $\mathcal{C}$, the I-TSM is log-concave over that subset, so the minimum must be attained at an extreme point of that subset.
-That suggests a strategy for finding the global minimum: partition $\mathcal{C}$ into $G$ convex subsets within each of which the bets and selections are $\bs{\eta}$-oblivious, find the minimum over each subset by exploiting the log-concavity, then find the minimum of those minima.
+\paragraph*{Small $K$} When the strata are large or the support is unknown, it is not possible to minimize over $\mathcal{B}$ by brute force.
+In \Cref{app:computation} we show that $\bs{\eta}$-oblivious I-TSMs $M_t(\bs{\eta})$ are log-concave over $\bs{\eta} \in \mathcal{C}$.
+Thus, when bets and selections are $\bs{\eta}$-oblivious over a convex subset of $\mathcal{C}$, the I-TSMs are log-concave over that subset, and the minimum over that subset must be attained at one of its extreme points.
+This suggests a strategy for finding the global minimum: partition $\mathcal{C}$ into $G$ convex subsets, within each of which the I-TSMs are $\bs{\eta}$-oblivious; find the minimum over each subset by exploiting log-concavity; then find the minimum of those minima.

-This strategy is illustrated in \Cref{fig:banded_uitsm}, which partitions the regions into convex \textit{bands} and evaluates the I-TSM at their vertices.
-It requires specifying $G$ bets and selections $(\bs{\lambda}_t(\bs{\eta}_g), S_t(\bs{\eta}_g))_{g=1}^G$.
-The number of I-TSM evaluations required depends on the number of bands that share each vertex.
-The betting and selection rule for band $g$ can be chosen to optimize performance at some point $\bs{\eta}_g$ in the band, for instance, the centroid of the intersection of the band with $\mathcal{C}$.
-We focus on the case $K=2$, in which case the $G$ bands can be defined by $G+1$ points along the line $\mathcal{C}$.
-The size of the bands affects the efficiency of the UI-TS.
-Below, we choose the bands using an equispaced grid.
-We do not evaluate this method for $K>2$ because we expect it to scale poorly in $K$: the resolution decreases as $K$ increases with $G$ fixed.
+For instance, $\feasibleNull$ can be partitioned into convex polygons and the I-TSMs need only be evaluated at the intersection of the vertices of the polygons with $\mathcal{C}$.
+A different selection rule and bet can be used for each polygon.
+We examine the case $K=2$, partitioning $\feasibleNull$ into $G$ `bands' defined by $G+1$ points along the line $\mathcal{C}$.
+We give pseudo-code for this strategy in \Cref{alg:uits}, which appears at the end of our appendix.
+The size and number of bands affects the statistical efficiency of the UI-TS and the computational burden.
+See \Cref{sec:point_mass_simulations}.